 Third-Party Software Rights

-14.1 If the developer incorporates or embed third-party software products in the Project then such products will so far as possible be properly licensed to the Client, with full and appropriate legal documentary evidence in support and any money payable to a third party shall be paid by the developer.
+14.1 If the Developer incorporates or embed third-party software products in the Service then such products will so far as possible be properly licensed to the Client, with full and appropriate legal documentary evidence in support and any money payable to a third party shall be paid by the Developer.
 Any license fees payable by the Client to any third party for software incorporated in the Website but not previously used by the Client shall be paid by the Client.

 Intellectual Property Rights

 Software code and graphic images owned by a third party are not affected by this Agreement.
-During and after completion of the contract and unless otherwise specified in this Agreement ownership of intellectual property once all invoices have been paid in full shall be as follows:
+During and after Completion unless otherwise specified in this Agreement ownership of intellectual property once all invoices have been paid in full shall be as follows:

 15.1 Website concepts belong to the Developer.

 15.2 Website designs used in the Website belong to the Developer

 15.3 Website designs not used to belong to the Developer.